deans-code/deans-code/README.md

 I am interested in all aspects of technology, from retro computing through to the modern day.
 I aim to reflect my broad interest in the projects I undertake in my free time.

-Some technologies I have been exploring:
+## Some technologies I have been exploring...

 ### :watch: Wearables